jnozzi/cocoadev.com/markdown/NSRangeException.md

 ----

-*Raises an General/NSRangeException if any part of aRange lies beyond the end of the receiver�s characters.*
+*Raises an NSRangeException if any part of aRange lies beyond the end of the receiver�s characters.*

 So if it's not beyond (i.e. -1) then it won't throw an exception.
 Are you sure you're executing the exact same code on these different machines?